It's all about transporting goods

 Establishing Traffic Patterns (*.pdf) - {Where are We going?}

 1= Assigning and Routing cars (i.e., Forwarding [EXPLANATION]) will always require some planning to accomplish, as the lading needs both an appropriate car, and a strategy to get the lading from the shipper to the receiver in a timely and cost effective manner.
 On a model railroad the simplest (but most unrealistic) way to Forward is by employing the Random Car Forwarding method, whereby you scan the layout for empty cars of a suitable vehicle Type to send to Shippers, and for suitable Receivers to accept loaded cars.
 More technically savvy modelers can program a computer to print a SwitchList, which states the exact cars to be taken and left by the train.
-The beauty of O-scale is that the identifying markings on individual cars are easy to read (and the cars large enough to mount passive RFID if desired).
+The beauty of O-scale is that the identifying markings on individual cars are easy to read (and the cars are large enough to mount passive RFID if desired).

+An easy way to eliminate traffic accident issues is to only run one locomotive at a time on a closed section of track, as only with multiple locomotives does communication and rule making become crucial.
 Prototype railroads communicate by sending messages both statically (such as through Waybills, Rulebooks, Timetables, and Warrants), and in real time (such as through hand signals, trackside mechanical signals, and phone/radio).
 Sometimes they may also have to obey signals and regulations imposed by non-railroad entities (such as following vehicular traffic signals [EXAMPLE] and roadway signage when running on public streets).

 Better Fidelity